mathiasertl/django-ca/docs/source/ocsp.rst

 ..
 WARNING::

    The OCSP responder provided by :manpage:`openssl-ocsp(1SSL)` is not a full OCSP responder.
-The manpage states explicitly states:
+The man page states explicitly:

        The OCSP server is only useful for test and demonstration purposes: it is not really usable as a full OCSP responder.
 It contains only a very simple HTTP request handling and can only handle the POST form of OCSP queries.
 It also handles requests serially meaning it